google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

        return Promise.resolve(profile);
      }
 Once the request succeeds, store the credential information.
-(Don't store it if it failed as it simply confuses the user when they come back.)
+(Don't store the credentials information if the request failed as doing so confuses returning users.)

-Before doing so, check if the API is available.
-You should always keep progressive enhancement in mind.

 When the Chrome browser obtains credential information, a notification pops up asking to store a credential